 || Andrew Kenneth Gay

-The Communication program provides students opportunities to develop verbal, nonverbal, and visual communication knowledge and skills through the exploration of communication studies, film, television and video, journalism, and convergent media.
-Students may select from one of three concentrations for the Communication degree: (a) Communication Studies, (b) Digital Cinema, or (c) Social Media and Public Engagement.
+The Communication program provides students opportunities to develop verbal, nonverbal, and visual communication knowledge and skills through the exploration of communication studies, journalism, and convergent media.
+Students may select from one of two concentrations for the Communication degree: (a) Communication Studies, or (b) Social Media and Public Engagement.

 The Communication Studies Concentration focuses on the understanding and skill acquisition related to the communication practices that occur in the everyday interactions of social actors in a variety of contexts.
-Our research and teaching focuses on interpersonal communication; small group, organizational and cross-cultural communication; analysis of public rhetoric and discourse; and conflict resolution, mediation, and negotiation.
+Our research and teaching focuses on interpersonal communication; small group, organizational and cross-cultural communication; analysis of public rhetoric and discourse; health communication and conflict management, mediation, and negotiation.